moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 **Analysis:**

-The attacker excluded the user's temporary folder from Windows Defender scanning.
-The Temp folder is commonly used by attackers as a download location for malicious tools because users have write permissions, temporary files are often overlooked, and many legitimate applications use this location.
-By excluding this path, the attacker ensured any files downloaded here would not be scanned by Defender.
+The attacker added two folder path exclusions to Windows Defender.
+The first exclusion targeted the user's temporary folder `C:\Users\KENJI~1.SAT\AppData\Local\Temp`, which is commonly used by attackers as a download location for malicious tools because users have write permissions, temporary files are often overlooked during security reviews, and many legitimate applications use this location.
+The second exclusion targeted the attacker's staging directory `C:\ProgramData\WindowsCache`, ensuring that all malware and tools stored there would evade Defender scanning.
+By excluding both paths, the attacker created safe zones for downloading, staging, and executing malicious payloads without triggering antivirus alerts.

 **MITRE ATT&CK Reference:**
 - Impair Defenses: Disable or Modify Tools (T1562.001)